-Whether you are a seasoned journalist or new to the field, the UWW Degree Completion Program will help you finish your bachelor’s degree in Interdisciplinary Studies online with a focus in journalism so you can help tell the world’s stories.
+Whether you are a seasoned journalist or new to the field, the UWW Interdisciplinary Studies program will help you finish your bachelor’s degree online with a focus in journalism so you can help tell the world’s stories.

 You can tailor your degree with courses in news writing and reporting, interviewing skills, visual storytelling, journalism ethics, journalism and law, magazine writing, public relations, social media, food writing, media and politics, and more.

 - You’re in the Driver’s Seat: Design your own degree concentration through your perfect mix of 100% online courses, and optional blended or on-campus offerings to fit your busy life.
 Plus, most of the UWW courses are asynchronous, meaning you can complete them on your schedule.